ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 </div>
 <a href="KCC_screenshot.png" target="_blank">View Image in New Tab</a>

-A more up to date record is available on [killercopscanada](https://killercopscanada.wordpress.com/), a WordPress blog run by an anonymous user that was started in 2015.
+A more up to date record is available on [killercopscanada](https://killercopscanada.wordpress.com/), a WordPress blog run by an anonymous user that was started in July 2015.
 This blog contains 600+ posts pertaining to at least 400+ incidents, 200+ are missing from the CBC dataset.
 We have combined these data sets into one, more comprehensive database.

 ## Police involved deaths by year in Canada

 2020 was a record-breaking year, with *at least* 74 police involved deaths.
-There was a statistically significant (p<0.001) increasing trend of 2.6 killings/year over this period.
-Is this trend real?
-Or an artifact of increased awareness and access to information?

 <div style="overflow: hidden;
   padding-top: 56.25%;